mwilki23/rsp_project/README.md

 It parses the /fiducial_transforms (transformation from the raspicam on the turtlebot to detected fiducial markers) rostopic and publishes /cmd_vel (wheel velocity commands for the turtlebot) for both physical and simulated turtlebots.

-The package minimizes the angle between the turtlebot and the detected fiducial transform.
-If the robot loses the fiducial marker from the left side of the camera, it makes the robot rotate left.
-If the robot loses the fiducial marker from the right side of the camera, it makes the robot rotate right.
-Also, if the fiducial transform gets too close to the camera (< 0.7 meters from the camera), then it makes the turtlebot back up.
+The package minimizes the angle and maintans a distance of 1 meter between the turtlebot and the detected fiducial transform.
+If the robot loses the fiducial marker it will rotate in place with a directionality derived from the horizontal offset it last detected the transform.
+If fiducial transform gets too close to the camera (< 0.7 meters from the camera) the turtlebot will reverse in order to maintain 1 meter distance.

 __turtle_Project_simulation (Directory)__